Find out if you need to use the UKCA marking and how to use it.

 The technical requirements (‘essential requirements’) you must meet – and the conformity assessment processes and standards that can be used to demonstrate conformity – are largely the same as they were for the CE marking.

 The circumstances in which you can use self-declaration of conformity for UKCA marking are the same as for CE marking.
-Check the list of areas where self-declaration is permitted.
+If you were able to self-declare conformity for the CE marking, you will be able to do the same for the UKCA marking.

 The UKCA marking came into effect on 1 January 2021.
 However, to allow businesses time to adjust to the new requirements, you will still be able to use the CE marking until 1 January 2022 in most cases.